What is the meaning of Galatians 4:8-11?

 In Galatians 4:8-11, Paul wrote: “8 Formerly, when you did not know God, you were slaves to those who by nature (by the order of things) are not gods.
 9 But now that you know God – or rather are known by (under) God – how is it that you are turning back to those weak and miserable (lacking) principles?
 Do you wish to be enslaved by them all over again?
 10 You are observing days and months and seasons and years!
 11 I fear for you, that somehow I have wasted my efforts on you.”

 Some have used this passage to suggest that Paul is condemning the celebration of the Sabbath or Festivals of Leviticus 23.
-Others have argued that he is not.
+Many people assume that Paul’s letter to the Galatians is written to a group of Jews who are ‘going back’ to law keeping.
 What is the truth?

-Galatia was a region in what is now called modern-day central Turkey.
-In this letter, Paul affirmed that he was the Apostle to the Gentiles (Gal.
-1:15-16).
-Paul begins this passage in verse 8 by saying, “Formerly, when you did not know God, you served those gods (plural) who were by nature not gods.”
+First of all, Paul affirmed that he was the Apostle to the Gentiles (Galatians 1:15-16).
+A second detail of importance is that one of the main issues in Galatia was adult circumcision.
+If he was speaking to a group of Jews ‘going back’ to law-keeping, then the issue of circumcision would not have arisen because they would have already been circumcised.
+Third, Paul begins this passage in verse 8 by saying, “Formerly, when you did not know God, you served those gods (plural) who were by nature not gods.”
 Paul is addressing a group of people who at one time worshiped other gods.

-Furthermore, the language used in the passage does not support any claim that Paul is preaching against the Sabbath or Holy Days.
+Lastly, the language used in the passage does not support any claim that Paul is preaching against the Sabbath.
 The phrase Paul uses – “days and months and seasons and years” – does not contain any of the Greek words used in the New Testament for the Sabbath (sabbaton), New Moon celebrations (neumenea), or Feast Days (heorte).
 The Galatians were a group of Gentiles going back to paganism and the worship of other gods.

 Paul links these days, months, seasons, and years to a time when the Galatians served or worshiped other gods.
-The Sabbath and Feast Days were set apart and ordained by God , which is why they are called holy.
-God is one, meaning he does not contradict himself or go against his own words.
+The Sabbath was set apart and ordained by God , which is why it is called holy.
 God gave everything to show mankind how to serve and worship Him.

 Paul kept the Sabbath with Galatian churches in Acts chapter 13:13-48.
 Therefore, he would never condemn observances of them.